Jack's Senior Portrait

 Although born in Brooklyn, Jack grew up in Queens.
 Home for the Ryans was at 95-28 125th Street in the middle -class neighborhood of South Richmond Hill.
 Jack attended grammar school at St. Benedict Joseph Labre School, a Catholic school, and secondary school at John Adams High School.
 Former teachers and students at John Adams High School described Jack as a quiet, serious young man, who wore suits, won awards for his courtesy, was chosen to host visitors to the school, and dated, but not steadily.

 Jack said he was expected to earn his spending money while he was growing up.
 He did so by delivering the Long Island Daily Press.
-From the time Jack was fourteen years old, his father sent him out to sea each summer to work on freighters.
+From the time Jack was fourteen years old, his father sent him out to sea each school holiday to work on freighters.
 It was time for the boy to learn the ways of being a man.
 The sea was a rough-and-tumble world, and Jack grew up quickly.
 Those long ocean voyages took him all around the world, most notably around Africa, the Mediterranean, and China.
 In his free time, Jack sketched and painted scenes of places he saw along the way.